-I am currently an administrative student in the Knowledge Transfer Group at CERN, the European Organization for Nuclear Research in Geneva, Switzerland.
-I have recently completed the MSc Science Communication at the University of the West of England.*
+I am currently (November 2014) an assistant multimedia librarian in the Scientific Information Service at CERN, the European Organization for Nuclear Research in Geneva, Switzerland.

 Although I am particularly interested in science and the ways in which people communicate it, I spend most of my spare time either as a volunteer street fundraiser (of the fancy dress and bucket variety) for various charities, or playing floorball (in goal).

 I very much enjoy writing about all these subjects for my blog.
 Occasionally, others seem to approve, too.
 Here is a list of other places you can read my work:

 Fundraisers should learn to lean on science (Volunteer charity fundraising, science, psychology)

 - British Interactive Group Newsletter (March 2012):

 “The only way is practise”: Tapping into experience in Bath (Hands-on science communication, Volunteer recruitment, Volunteer management, see also blog post here)